davepinch/pinchy.cc/content/topics/people/a/alena-stathopoulos/alena-stathopoulos.md

 ---
 title: "Alena Stathopoulos"
-found dead near: Squak Mountain
+found dead in: Squak Mountain
 tags:
   - human being
   - dead at the moment
+  - found dead
   - murdered
   - no Wikidata record
   - no Wikipedia article